Bosch, Netherlands

-Bosch is a hamlet in the Dutch province of North Brabant.
-It is located in the municipality of Cranendonck, about 1.5 km east of Budel.
+Bosch (/nl/) is a hamlet in the Dutch province of North Brabant.
+It is located in the municipality of Cranendonck which is approximately 1.5 km east of Budel.

 Together with the hamlets of Meemortel and Heikant to the south, Bosch has a population of about 420.

-It was first mentioned in 1307 as Henricus de Silua, and means "forest".
+It was first mentioned in 1307 as Henricus de Silua and means "forest".
 According to the 19th-century historian A.J. van der Aa, Bosch consisted of 23 houses and had a population of 150 to 160 people in the middle of the 19th century.
 It was built on a dyke in heath lands.
 Bosch has no place name signs, and consists of about 100 houses.